-• The Commission published a Notice of Final Rulemaking ("NOFR") in the D.C.
-Register on

-May 1, 2020, that eliminated the need for a CREF to directly connect to the distribution system.
-This decision facilitated the implementation of a virtual CREF ("VCREF"), using a behind-the-meter ("BTM") configuration for the system, that helps reduce the cost of establishing a CREF by avoiding certain infrastructure upgrades while maintaining safety and reliability.

-- The Commission certified the first VCREF, at the Echostage music venue, in December 2020, and is looking forward to additional VCREF facilities (around 2.7 MW) at Gallaudet University, as part of its microgrid project, in 2023.
-The solar installations are expected to participate in the Solar for All program. - The Commission published a NOFR on August 14, 2020, allowing net energy metering ("NEM") systems for individual BTM generators to exceed 100% of the customer's historical usage and customer payment for excess generation.
-A NEM system can increase the generation threshold by 20% annually, starting in 2020 until the generation threshold reaches 200% in 2024. - In the interest of enhancing transparency and fostering additional growth, the Commission required Pepco to establish and maintain a public interconnection queue.
-This new online feature went live in late February 2022 and allows developers and customers to view information such as facility capacity, fuel type, and status of the application.
+- The Commission published a Notice of Final Rulemaking ("NOFR") in the D.C.
+Register on May 1, 2020, that eliminated the need for a CREF to directly connect to the distribution system.
+This decision facilitated the implementation of a virtual CREF ("VCREF"), using a behind-the-meter ("BTM") configuration for the system, that helps reduce the cost of establishing a CREF by avoiding certain infrastructure upgrades while maintaining safety and reliability. - The Commission certified the first VCREF, at the Echostage music venue, in December 2020, and is looking forward to additional VCREF facilities (around 2.7 MW) at Gallaudet University, as part of its microgrid project, in 2024. - The Commission published a NOFR on August 14, 2020, allowing net energy metering ("NEM") systems for individual BTM generators to exceed 100% of the customer's historical usage and customer payment for excess generation.
+A NEM system can increase the generation threshold by 20% annually, starting in 2020 until the generation threshold reaches 200% in 2024.